Incel: Demographics

-Incels are mostly male and heterosexual, and are often described as young and friendless introverts.
-Estimates of the size of incel communities during 2018-2019 varied, and ranged from the thousands, to tens of thousands, to hundreds of thousands.
-More recently, a statistical analysis of the largest incel forum shows that only a few hundred accounts made up the vast majority of forum posts during all of 2021 and most of 2022.
-Some media outlets depict incels as unemployed or NEET ("not in education, employment, or training") and living with parents.
+Self-identified incels are mostly male and heterosexual, and are often described as young and friendless introverts.
+Estimates of the size of incel communities during 2018–2020 varied.
+It ranged from the thousands, to tens of thousands, to hundreds of thousands.
+A statistical analysis of the largest incel forum shows that only a few hundred accounts made up the vast majority of forum posts during all of 2021 and most of 2022.

+Incel communities are largely made up of emerging adults who feel they have not met their sexual milestones "on time" according to gendered dating norms, resulting in a gender role conflict.
+In one study, approximately half of incels surveyed lived with their parents or grandparents, and 17.8% were not in employment, education, or training (NEET).

-Many sources describe incels as predominantly white.
-Sociologist Ross Haenfler was quoted in The Washington Post describing them as primarily white.
-Heidi Beirich of the Southern Poverty Law Center echoed this to NBC News, saying they are "young, frustrated white males in their late teens into their early twenties who are having a hard time adjusting to adulthood".
-Jaki and colleagues, publishing linguistic analysis of a large incel forum in The Journal of Language Aggression and Conflict in June 2019, contended that "contrary to what is often reported" there was no definitive evidence that the group is predominantly white, and that "it is impossible to say whether the majority of... users are white men, but our data implies that this may be less true than expected.
-They suggested that the various mentions of race on the forum "may reflect, to some extent, the ethnic variety of the forum".
-However, Hoffman and colleagues, publishing in Studies in Conflict & Terrorism, reported that a March 2020 survey of the same forum determined that most respondents self-identified as Caucasian.
-Researchers from the University of Texas ran a poll of self-reported incels, which found that 63.58% of those who responded identified as white, a smaller percentage than non-incels in the study.
-They also found that 44.70% of incels who responded leaned to the left on the political spectrum, 17.47% were centrists, and 38.85% leaned to the right, showing no differences between the incel and the control group of the study.
+Mainstream news media has often described incels as predominantly white.
+In 2018, sociologist Ross Haenfler was quoted in The Washington Post describing incels as primarily white.
+In 2018, Heidi Beirich of the Southern Poverty Law Center told NBC News that incels are "young, frustrated white males in their late teens into their early twenties who are having a hard time adjusting to adulthood".
+More recent studies have described incel communities as ethnically diverse.
+A 2024 study by Alyssa Maryn and colleagues states, "Recent research suggests that common perceptions that Incels are almost all White are inaccurate".
+In June 2019, Sylvia Jaki and colleagues published a linguistic analysis of the most popular incel forum, arguing that "contrary to what is often reported", there was no definitive evidence that the group is predominantly white.
+Hoffman and colleagues, publishing in Studies in Conflict & Terrorism, reported that a March 2020 survey of the same forum determined that 55% of respondents self-identified as Caucasian.
+Incels who are not white often blame their race for their celibacy, using the acronym "JBW" (Just be white) to sardonically express the perceived advantages white men have in attracting women.

+A 2024 survey of self-identified incels by researchers from the University of Texas found that incels tended to be slightly center-left.
+They were significantly left in questions about homosexuality, corporate profits and welfare benefits.
+In a 2022 study, the University of Texas researchers ran a poll of self-reported incels, which found that 63.58% of those who responded identified as white, a smaller percentage than non-incels in the study.
+They found that 45% of incels who responded leaned to the left on the political spectrum.
+17.5% were centrists, and 38.9% leaned to the right, showing no differences between the incel and the control group of the study.
+A 2025 survey found that incels tended to consider "feminists" and the "political left" at-large to be "enemies" of the incel community.